 - Stockton - Located towards the end of this route, Stockton is a city with a rich gold-rush past that is also home to California's oldest university.

-- Long Beach - There are endless attractions in beautiful Long Beach, including the Aquarium of the Pacific and Shoreline Village.
+- Long Beach - There are endless attractions in beautiful Long Beach, including the Aquarium of the Pacific, Peninsula Beach and Shoreline Village.

 - Los Angeles - One of the most popular tourist destinations in all of the United States, Los Angeles is a must-see on this route, offering world-class museums, incredible restaurants and memorable attractions.